djhmateer/djhmateer.github.io/_posts/2020-10-20-running jekyll on wsl2.md

 # simple serve
 bundle exec jekyll serve

-# I like to have reload working
+# I like to have reload working and used to need force_polling to work on windows filesystem
-bundle exec jekyll serve force_polling --livereload --unpublished
+# bundle exec jekyll serve force_polling --livereload --unpublished

+bundle exec jekyll serve --livereload --unpublished --incremental
 ```

 I'm running Ubuntu 18.04.5 LTS which I found out by typing this into bash: